 Downsides: Traffic is terrible, increasingly touristy, can feel like a bubble disconnected from "real" Bali.

-Ubud offers rice terraces, yoga studios, and a more spiritual vibe.
-It's inland so no beach, but many nomads find it more peaceful and authentic than the coastal areas.
+Ubud has rice terraces, yoga studios, and a calmer, more spiritual vibe.
+Inland, so no beach.
+A lot of nomads find it quieter and more grounded than the coastal areas.

 - Basic room/studio: $300 - $500/month